Morg207/Bouncy/README.md

 ---

 Code is licensed under the MIT license but "artwork" is creative commons.
-You may not use my art work for commercial purposes, which you probably won't anyway.
+You may not use my art work for commercial purposes, which you probably won't anyway because it's terrible.

 ## 🎮 Features